Updated on 12/15/2022

 - Feeling good about yourself when you’re doing better than others

-Treatment for Inferiority Complex
+Treatment for Inferiority Complexes

 Together, you and your therapist will work to understand what messages you received as a child about your inadequacies and how you coped in the past.
-You can discuss any damaging thought patterns, and brainstorm ways to reshape your self-image and rebuild your self-confidence.
+You can discuss any negative thought patterns, and brainstorm ways to reshape your self-image and rebuild your self-confidence.

 Meditation and journaling